mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/epistemology.md

   however persuasiveness is not a guarantee of truth.
 * There are also reasonable impressions which are compatible with falsehood.
   As if the system wasn't complicated enough.

+## Academic Skepticism

+* Skeptics are inspired by Socrates.
+* There is no true impression arising from sensation that cannot be paired with another impression, indistinguishable from it, which is non-cognitive.
+But if two impressions are indistinguishable, it cannot be the case that one of them is cognitive and the other not.
+Therefore no impression, even if true, is cognitive.
+To illustrate this argument, consider the case of identical twins, Publius Geminus and Quintus Geminus.
+  If someone looking at Publius thinks he is looking at Quintus, he has an impression that corresponds in every detail to the one he would have if he were if fact looking at Quintus.
+Hence, his impression is not a cognitive
+  one: it does not answer to the final clause of Zeno's definition: ‘of such a kind as could not arise from what is not.’
+* In reply, the Stoics seem to have denied the possibility of any pair of objects resembling each other in every respect.
+They propounded the thesis later known as the identity of indiscernibles: no two grains of sand, no two wisps of hair, were totally alike.
+The Academics complained that the thesis was gratuitous; but it surely no more gratuitous than their own claim that true impressions are *always* liable to be confused with false replicas.
+* Arcesilaus: ‘no one should assert or affirm anything or offer it assent;
+  instead we should curb our rashness and hold it back from any slip.
+It would be rash indeed to approve something false or unknown, and nothing is more disgraceful than to allow assent and approval to outrun cognition.’
+* Carneades was less radical.
+While he rejected the possibility of knowledge, he accepted that the wise man could legitimately hold mere belief.
+* The two Academics focus their attack on Zeno at different points.
+Zeno held that no wise man would hold mere belief, but if he relied only on cognitive impressions his assents would all count as knowledge.
+Arcesilaus and Carneades agree with each other that there are no cognitive impressions and therefore no knowledge, but the former concludes that the wise man will give no assent, while the later concludes that the wise man will hold mere belief.
+* If the skeptic suspends judgment, how can they live a normal life?
+To answer this question a new notion of *impulse* is introduced.
+While assent is voluntary and can be withheld, appearance, we know, is outside of our control.
+But appearance is inevitably followed by impulse, and it is possible to follow this without the mental assent in which truth is to be found and falsehood to be avoided.